3rd-Eden/npmjs/README.md

 ## Installation

-This module is released in the `npm` registry as `npmjs` because nobody bothered registering it before.
+This module is released in the `npm` registry as `npm.js` because nobody bothered registering it before.
 HA.

 ```
-npm install --save npmjs
+npm install --save npm.js
 ```

 And that is all you need to type in your terminal in order to prevent becoming